 Documentation: While documentation is everyone's least favorite activity, it is critical for both user validation and project team reference materials.
 There are two levels of documentation that typically result from the requirements process.
 The first is to write up each individual interview.
 This activity can be quite time-consuming because the write-up should not be merely a stream-of-consciousness transcript but should make sense to someone who wasn't in the interview.
 The second level of documentation is a consolidated findings document.
 Organize the document by first identifying the key business processes.
-Consequently, it is logical to organize the requirements of the business into the same buckets that will, in turn, become implementation efforts.
-Sometimes the processes are brought together in a matrix to convey the opportunities across the organization.
+Consequently, it is logical to organize the requirements of the business the processes are brought together in a matrix to convey the opportunities across the organization.
 The rows of the opportunity matrix identify the business processes while the columns identify the organizational groups or functions.